 - Insurance Policy

 - Financial Test

-The staff of the Division of Financial Responsibility work closely with the department's environmental programs, the Office of General Counsel, and the regulated community to make sure that all financial instruments meet the regulatory requirements of TDEC and are of an amount sufficient to protect the interests of the people of the state of Tennessee.
+The staff of the division work closely with the department's environmental programs, the Office of General Counsel, and the regulated community to make sure that all financial instruments meet the regulatory requirements of TDEC and are of an amount sufficient to protect the interests of the people of the state of Tennessee.